 I have been Managing Director of my own consultancy company, Chris Mahon Environment (CME), since 2007.
 Interesting contracts which I currently deliver through CME include:

 being the Chief Executive of the UK National Committee for the International Union for the Conservation of Nature (IUCN) with projects being delivered for protected areas and river restoration and biodiversity (iucnuk.wordpress.com ).

-Secretariat Services for environmental charity The Sibthorp Trust (sibthorp.org.uk ), currently working on the third ‘People, Politics and the Planet’ debate with Jonathan Dimbleby, this time focused on young people.
+Secretariat Services for environmental charity The Sibthorp Trust (sibthorp.org.uk ), currently working on the Ecosystem Approach and working with young people.

-I currently live in North Wales and have been fortunate to have travelled extensively, having attended the Johannesburg World Summit on Sustainable Development as well as other international conferences, including the Convention on Biological Diversity and three IUCN World Conservation Congresses.
+I currently live near Clare in Suffolk and have been fortunate to have travelled extensively, having attended the Johannesburg World Summit on Sustainable Development as well as other international conferences, including the Convention on Biological Diversity and three IUCN World Conservation Congresses.
 I chair both a global group of regional representatives for IUCN and a similar network for Europe, North and Central Asia as well as having a wide network of environment contacts in the home nations of the UK.

 I am a qualified accountant, and have worked exclusively with charities and social enterprises for over twenty years.
 My financial management experience has been applied in organisations that work in mental health, the rehabilitation of offenders, supporting carers, fair trade and many others.

 In my spare time I grow lots of fruit and vegetables using organic methods.
 So I am very happy to be working with a team of people who are creating food producing gardens, and linking explicitly the process of nurturing plants and healthy eating to positive emotional and mental wellbeing.

 I arrived at Barnham Primary school in September 2017 to help erect a shed for the children’s gardening tools.
 Having seen the problems that building work and poor land management can create, I was very keen to get on board to support the vision.